baggepinnen/DynamicAxisWarping.jl/README.md

 Inputs of dimension larger than 1 will be treated as sequences where time is in the last dimension.
 When using higher-dimensional series, make sure the provided distance accepts them.

+Any distance from Distances.jl works, as well as functions on the form `dist(x,y) -> ℝ`.

 ```julia
 using DynamicAxisWarping, Distances, Plots
 cost, i1, i2 = dtw(a,b, [dist=SqEuclidean()]; transportcost = 1)